danijeljw/danijelj/source/_posts/2016-05-18-how-lucky-am-i-to-have-something-that-makes-saying-goodbye-so-hard.markdown

 >How lucky I am to have something that makes saying goodbye so hard.

-So, did I start this article with the right words ?
+So, did I start this article with the right words?
 Clearly not.
 Let me try that again.

 >I've been UNLUCKY enough in my life that I've always been the one to walk away and not regret the choice to do so.